 But (hang on, wait a minute): what is The Sacred?

 All I know (or rather: feel) is: what has been defined as sacred by our world’s religions, are diluted, meager, compromised representations of what it is, resulting in a set of rules saying: What It’s Supposed To Be.

-It isn’t supposed to be anything, it just is.
+Well, it isn’t supposed to be anything, it just IS.

 And then, the following, everlasting, returning questions are:

 Is it really?